Sam Allardyce: Blackpool

 On 19 July 1994 Blackpool, West Lancashire derby rivals to Preston North End, appointed Allardyce as their new manager following the departure of Billy Ayre, agreeing a salary of £18,000 a year.
 He signed defender Darren Bradshaw, midfielder Micky Mellon and spent a club record £245,000 on Andy Morrison, who Allardyce described as a "horrible in-your-face" centre-back and a "complete nutter".
 He also changed the club's backroom staff, hiring Bobby Saxton as his assistant, promoting player Phil Brown to a coaching role, and appointing Mark Taylor as physio, who would follow Allardyce to Blackburn and Newcastle.
 Blackpool finished the 1994–95 season in 12th place after falling out of the promotion race with just one win in their final 11 games.

 He spent £200,000 on striker Andy Preece, and also brought in young defender Jason Lydiate and goalkeeper Steve Banks for the 1995–96 campaign.
 Blackpool finished third, missing out on automatic promotion on the last day of the season, and were beaten in the play-off semi-finals by Bradford City.
 They had won 2–0 away at Valley Parade, only to lose 3–0 in the return leg at Bloomfield Road.
-Chairman Owen Oyston, while he was in a prison cell, sacked Allardyce shortly after the play-off defeat.
+Chairman Owen Oyston, while he was in a prison cell, dismissed Allardyce shortly after the play-off defeat.
 Allardyce then had a brief spell on the coaching staff under Peter Reid at Sunderland, working as director of the academy.

 Notts County

-In January 1997, Allardyce made his return to football as manager of struggling Division Two club Notts County.
-He arrived too late to save them from relegation in 1996–97, and in his autobiography described how the players "would not respond" to his coaching methods as they went 18 games without a win and pressure mounted on Allardyce.
-However he held on to his job, and led the club to promotion as champions of Division Three at the end of the 1997–98 season, built upon a three-man defence and a mid-season run of ten consecutive wins.
+In January 1997, Allardyce returned to football as manager of struggling Division Two club Notts County.
+He arrived too late to save them from relegation in 1996–97, and in his autobiography, described how the players "would not respond" to his coaching methods as they went 18 games without a win and pressure mounted on Allardyce.
+However, he held on to his job and led the club to promotion as champions of Division Three at the end of the 1997–98 season, built upon a three-man defence and a mid-season run of ten consecutive wins.
 County broke several club and national records, winning the title by a 19-point margin and becoming the first post-war side to win promotion in March.

-Despite the success, chairman Derek Pavis refused to spend money on transfers, and as a result fell out with Allardyce.
+Despite the success, chairman Derek Pavis refused to spend money on transfers and, as a result, fell out with Allardyce.
 Allardyce was eventually allowed to spend £50,000 on striker Kevin Rapley, who helped the club to steer clear of relegation at the end of the 1998–99 campaign.
-In the summer he signed midfielder Craig Ramage and utility player Clayton Blackmore.
+In the summer, he signed midfielder Craig Ramage and utility player Clayton Blackmore.
 Allardyce remained in charge at Meadow Lane until 14 October 1999, when he resigned his post at Notts County to return to Bolton Wanderers.